geudde/attic-chest/pages/02.season-1/05.meeting-05/33.eliza/docs.md

 And, feeling nothing, sigh & whine
 Like a false modern Valentine.

-But I can love with Love so true
+But I can love with love so true
 As e’en almost to merit you.
 With thine my heart-strings I can twice
 O take me for thy Valentine!